 We loved the compact shape and the inhand feel of the diamond cut and beveled edges, and the all-aluminium alloy chassis and bodywork.

 The keyboard is remarkably spacious for its small footprint, and the key travel was very comfortable too for marathon typing sessions.
 We also like the fingerprint sensor built into the trackpad which speeds up logins and access to web sites and services.
-As a nice bonus you can get an optional Nvidia MX250 gaming graphics chip which will handle most games, albeit with settings turned down.
+As a nice bonus you can get an optional Nvidia MX250 gaming graphics chip which will easily handle most modern games, albeit with some settings turned down.

-Read the full review: ASUS VivoBook S14 S433
+Read the full review: ASUS VivoBook S14

 Although newly arrived in South Africa Huawei's laptops have been very well received all over the world.
 This one certainly cuts a fine figure with its chiselled edges, all-aluminium body shell and thin bezels around the brilliant 15,6-inch screen.